tekknolagi/tekknolagi.github.com/_posts/2026-04-04-value-numbering.md

 block they came from, ignoring non-dominating values with a quick check.
 I haven't internalized this yet.)

+You may be wondering if this kind of algorithm even helps at all in a dynamic language JIT context.
+Surely everything is too dynamic, right?
+Actually, no!
+The JIT hopes to eliminate a lot of method calls and dynamic behaviors, replacing them with guards, assumptions, and simpler operations.
+These strength reductions often leave behind a lot of repeated instructions.
+Just the other day, Kokubun filed a [value-numbering-like PR](https://github.com/ruby/ruby/pull/16654) to clean up some of the waste.

 ## Wrapping up

 Go forth and give your values more numbers.